sstangl/openpowerlifting/docs/how-to-add-a-meet.md

   - The next column should be labeled `Squat1Kg` if reported.
   - The next column should be labeled `Squat2Kg` if reported.
   - The next column should be labeled `Squat3Kg`.
-  - The next column should be labeled `BestSquatKg`.
+  - The next column should be labeled `Best3SquatKg`.
   - The next column should be labeled `Bench1Kg` if reported.
   - The next column should be labeled `Bench2Kg` if reported.
   - The next column should be labeled `Bench3Kg` if reported.
-  - The next column should be labeled `BestBenchKg`.
+  - The next column should be labeled `Best3BenchKg`.
   - The next column should be labeled `Deadlift1Kg` if reported.
   - The next column should be labeled `Deadlift2Kg` if reported.
   - The next column should be labeled `Deadlift3Kg` if reported.
-  - The next column should be labeled `BestDeadliftKg`.
+  - The next column should be labeled `Best3DeadliftKg`.
   - The next column should be labeled `TotalKg`.
 - In subsequent rows:
   - The first column should contain the placing of the competitor in the meet (e.g. `1`).